-Green Fairy Castile soap is made from scratch using only pure vegetable oils that give it the rich color and clarity that you would expect from a good quality Castile soap.
+Green Fairy Liquid Castile Soap is made from scratch using only pure vegetable oils that give it the rich color and clarity that you would expect from a good quality Castile soap.

 A little castile soap, mixed with warm water, and some drops of your favorite essential oil mixed in a spray bottle makes a mild surface cleaner.

 Mix 2-3 tablespoons of castile soap with 1/4 cup baking soda for a non-toxic shower scrub.
 It really works!
 Try it!

 I actually keep a bottle of castile soap next to my sink for just this purpose.
 A little dab will work magic on a whole sink of dirty dinner dishes.

 If you’re a low-maintenance guy or gal, you’ll be happy to know that you can use castile soap as an all-in-one in the shower, both for your hair and your body.

 Make a mixture with one part castile soap and three parts water to shampoo your pup.

 You can use castile soap make your laundry detergent.
 It will be gentler on your clothes and great for stain removal as a spot treatment.

 Mix 2-3 tablespoons of castile soap in a bucket with warm water and mop away!

 A few sprays of your castile soap household cleaner will kill ants quickly in your kitchen and spraying on the backs of your countertops and letting them dry will deter them from coming back.